Policy Frequently Asked Questions

 Below are answers to the most frequently asked questions regarding policies affecting the National Industrial Security Program.
 Please keep in mind that the below responses may not be all inclusive.
 There may be situations where additional requirements may apply; please refer to the National Industrial Security Program Operating Manual (NISPOM) for additional clarification.

-Q: In light of the recent end of life for Windows XP, can DSS provide their position on continued use of Windows XP now that it is no longer supported by the vendor, making it a legacy operating system?
+Q: In light of the recent end of life for Windows XP, can DSS provide their position on continued use of operating systems which are no longer supported by the vendor, making them legacy operating systems?

 Self-certification will not be granted for new information systems requiring the use of legacy O/S; however, the ISSM may replace workstations (as necessary) on currently accredited information systems which operate with the legacy O/S to maintain the effectiveness of the program.
 If an MSSP contains multiple O/S, that MSSP may still be used for self-certification of new IS using only those O/S which have continued support by the vendor.